-To get the same amount of steady traffic via social media, I would have to be posting fifty times a day, if not more.
+To get the same amount of steady traffic via social media, I would have to post fifty times a day if not more.

 Since I published this article, I have updated the content from time to time and made minor adjustments to its SEO.

-If you are new to blogging and online content promotion, the best way to build your knowledge is to use Google Analytics and Google Console, to begin with, and learn how to analyse your successes and failures.
-Here is a good video to get you started.
+If you are new to blogging and online content promotion, the best way to build your knowledge is to use Google Analytics and Google Console to begin with, and learn how to analyze your successes and failures.

 However, if you are serious about leveraging your blog to promote and sell, you will need far more advanced SEO tools.

-While many don’t have the time or patience to make blogging an income earner, for those who do, the rewards can be very good indeed.
+While many don’t have the time or patience to make blogging an income earner, the rewards can be very good for those who do.

 Pros of online marketing

-1. Ongoing long-term financial return on time invested
+1. The ongoing long-term financial return on time invested

 2. Very high conversion rate